Bitter Victory: Plot

-Main cast
+Cast

 Production and release

 Although labelled a Franco-American co-production, Bitter Victory was mainly a French production, made by Transcontinental Films, the production company set up by German-born producer Paul Graetz (not to be confused with the German actor with the same name).
 The US co-production consisted of Columbia Pictures putting up some financing in return for worldwide distribution rights.
 The French financing came from the publisher Robert Laffont.
 Production started on 17 February 1957 and finished two months later.
 Much of the film was shot on location in Libya, with support from the British War Office and the British Army, while some interior scenes were done at the Victorine Studios, Nice, France.

 Christopher Lee writes in his autobiography that upon arriving in Libya, all but the main stars essentially took part in a cast lottery for parts.
 Nobody was satisfied with the role they ended up with, particularly Raymond Pellegrin, who was stuck as an Arab guide who had only four lines.
 Lee says that the whole cast parted, "in the certain knowledge of having shared in a failure."

 The film had its premiere at the 18th Venice Film Festival on 29 August 1957, where it competed for the Golden Lion award (which went to Satyajit Ray's Aparajito) as a French entry, but with English dialogue and Italian subtitles.
 The first general release was in France, on 20 November 1957.

 The film's British distributors released a second version with the final scenes removed, cutting the film down from 101 minutes to 90.
 This version, released on 25 January 1958, ends with the arrival of help and Lutze setting fire to the documents.
 The British Board of Film Censors (predecessor of the British Board of Film Classification) required only minor cuts, which made Leith's execution of the wounded German less explicit.
 In 2006 British television aired the uncut version for the first time.
 The film was released in the United States on 3 March 1958, cut to 83 minutes.